WinPlay02/GitCraft/readme.md

 ## Performance
 - Windows filesystem implementation degrades performance very much (especially the commit step is affected by this)
-- Windows defender will also intercept every file I/O, which causes additional slowdown
+- Windows defender will also intercept every file I/O operation, which causes additional slowdown

 ## Version Manifest Source
 - The manifest provider source is changeable, `ManifestProvider` needs to be extended.